ciamara/mp3-streaming-app/README.md

 ## Roadmap
 - quality of life changes (search bars, sorting etc)
-- Full screen mode with dynamic animations based on the album cover art
+- dynamic animations based on the album cover art in focus mode
-- built in mp3 downloader (from youtube probably)
 - Integrated CD burning function with the ability to directly and quickly burn already made playlists